Cornell Chicken Barbecue

 You can bake Cornell Chicken in the oven.
 More than once we’ve started on the grill and finished in the oven due to rain!
 Is it the same as on the grill?
 No, but it’s still delicious!

-Bake, covered or uncovered, at 375° until the juices run clear or the internal temp reaches 160°.
+Bake, covered or uncovered, at 375° until the juices run clear or the internal temperature of the chicken reaches 160° using a meat thermometer in the thickest part of the thigh.

 Two of our favorite ways to use leftover chicken are in our Crispy Leftover Chicken and Shells and our Chicken Enchiladas.